University of Utah Academic Program Manager in Salt Lake City, Utah

 Applicants must demonstrate the potential ability to perform the essential functions of the job as outlined in the position description.

-Expertise with Microsoft Office, Excel, Powerpoint.
+•Proficiency with Microsoft Office, Excel, and PowerPoint preferred.

 Type Benefited Staff

 The University of Utah is an Affirmative Action/Equal Opportunity employer and is committed to diversity in its workforce.
 In compliance with applicable federal and state laws, University of Utah policy of equal employment opportunity prohibits discrimination on the basis of race or ethnicity, religion, color, national origin, sex, age, sexual orientation, gender identity/expression, veteran’s status, status as a qualified person with a disability, or genetic information.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities, and protected veterans are strongly encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.